andre-nguyen/Kiko-plus/_posts/2017-07-28-iarc-lessons-learned.md

 The lesson here is that sometimes you might just have to accept failure and that it might not be your fault.
 Its tough as project lead because you'll be the one who's going to have some explaining to do.
 But this kind of thing happens all the time, especially in student projects.

-Maybe I should have chilled out while I was director.
+Maybe I should have chilled out while I was team lead.
 Then again, my non-acceptance of failure brought us to two wins and multiple honors.

+There's probably a way of mitigating the risk of this situation of arising but I'm not entirely certain of what it is.
+For example it could be by doing interviews for prospective members in the team.
+I know for a fact many larger student clubs do it such as some of the Model United Nations organizations or team Ascend from NTNU.
+I suppose that another way is to simply accept that some people will blow smoke, not out of malice but sheer fundamental misunderstanding of the problem at hand.